nerva-project/nerva-docs/docs/guides/cli.md

 #### Concerning the Nodemap

-NERVA has a [nodemap](https://map.getnerva.org) which shows you approximately where the full nodes are in the world.
+NERVA has a [nodemap][nerva-nodemap-link] which shows you approximately where the full nodes are in the world.
 Isn't that bad for privacy?
 First and foremost, there is the possibility to opt-out by starting the daemon with the `--no-analytics` flag.
 Besides that, no personally identifiable information is being stored and you always have the option to run the node from behind a proxy or VPN if you are worried.
 The analytics aren't really analytics either: it's a simple matter of geolocating IP addresses which anyone could do with their own node.
 In fact, a core member (syzygy) playing around with this is exactly how the node map came to be.
 The functionality was later added to explicitly support it in the daemon.

 #### Log location
 By default, log files are stored in the following locations: